DhairyaSurana/Qt-Distribution/README.md

 3. Open Qt Creator and go to File -> Open File or Project.
 Select the project directory.
 4. Click on the Green Play button

+NOTE: For the sliders, click and drag the bars (Clicking on slider line will not change value)